ECCC-MSC/open-data/docs/msc-data/nwp_rdwps/readme_rdwps-datamart_en.md

 where :
 * __HH__ : Model run start, in UTC [00, 06, 12, 18]

+A 24-hour history is stored in this directory.

 ## Available Domains

 ### Lake Superior